Stephen B. Wiley: Early life, education, and military service

-Legal career and civic involvement
+Legal career, business career, and civic involvement

-Wiley worked as legal counsel to New Jersey Governor Robert B. Meyner.
-He and Gov. Meyner formed the law firm of Meyner and Wiley.
+Wiley was an assistant prosecutor in Morris County.
+He also worked as legal counsel to New Jersey Governor Robert B. Meyner.
+In 1962, when Meyner left office, he and Wiley formed the law firm of Meyner and Wiley.

 In the early 1970s, Wiley led a legal battle to stop Morris Township from building its own high school.
 Wiley was concerned that separate high schools in Morris Township and Morristown would create a system of de facto segregation, "[hastening] white flight from Morristown [and] dooming it to the same turmoil afflicting New Jersey’s urban centers."
 Wiley believed that "having 'a minority center and a white ring around it is nothing but a guarantee of an explosion...'"
 The court battle went all the way to the New Jersey Supreme Court, and resulted in the formation of a regional school district serving Morristown, Morris Township and (for high school) Morris Plains.

 In 1973, Wiley founded the law firm of Wiley, Malehorn and Sirota (later renamed Wiley, Malehorn, Sirota, and Raynes) in Morris Township.
-Wiley also founded Morris Cablevision, the county's first cable television company, the First Morris Bank and Trust, and the Morris County United Way.
+Wiley also founded Morris Cablevision, the county's first cable television company; the First Morris Bank and Trust; and the Morris County United Way.
 "Wiley spearheaded multi-million-dollar fund drives to secure and enhance public institutions that are bedrocks of the [greater Morristown, New Jersey] community: The Community Theatre (now the Mayo Performing Arts Center), the Morristown & Township Library and the historic Morristown Green."

 Political career

 In the aftermath of the Watergate scandal in 1973, Wiley ran for the New Jersey State Senate in two separate but concurrent elections.
 One election was a special election in the 10th Legislative District (consisting of the entirety of Morris County) to fill the remaining term of Joseph J. Maraziti, who had been elected to the United States House of Representatives in the previous year.
 The other election was for a four-year term in the newly formed 23rd Legislative District (consisting of central Morris County municipalities).
 In both elections, he faced Republican Assemblywoman Josephine Margetts.
 Wiley defeated Margetts in both elections (by two points in the special election and by six in the regular election), becoming the first Democrat to win a State Senate seat from Morris County in sixty years.

 Wiley was sworn into the Senate on November 12, 1973, serving two months of Maraziti's unexpired term from the at-large Morris County district.
-Later, in his full Senate term, Wiley served as Chair of the Senate Education Committee, the Joint Committee on the Public Schools and the Senate Rules Committee.
-Wiley was responsible for drafting legislation which became the Public School Education Act of 1975, which established a state income tax in New Jersey that was specified as a source for school funding in addition to locally assessed property taxes.
+He served as Chair of the Senate Education Committee, the Joint Committee on the Public Schools and the Senate Rules Committee.
+Wiley was responsible for drafting legislation which became the Public School Education Act of 1975; this law established a state income tax in New Jersey that was specified as a source for school funding in addition to locally assessed property taxes.
 He was named a top legislator by New Jersey Monthly magazine.